kudobuilder/kudo/keps/0033-structured-parameters.md

  - Introduce new API version (`apiVersion:kudo.dev/v1beta2`) for the operator package `params.yaml`.
 KUDO should be able to read both old and new formats.
 - Support updating nested values from the command line e.g. `kudo update ... -p some.nested.key=value`
 - Support updating nested values using values file e.g. `kudo update ... -P values.yaml`
-- Add nested parameters via. the wizard `kudo package add parameter`
+- Add nested parameters via the wizard `kudo package add parameter`
 - Parameter listing aka `kudo package list parameters`.
-We need a new output format here - maybe a tree-table?
+We may need to consider a new output format here - maybe a tree-table?
 - Possible additional validation for our custom attributes e.g. parameter `trigger`

 The server-side of the proposal includes: